-While our name has changed and our offerings have evolved, Sights for Hope, formerly Center for Vision Loss, is defined by the timeless values that spurred Helen Keller to appeal to Lehigh Valley-area Lions Club leaders nearly a century ago and inspired those Lions to act.
-Those values – that knowledge, innovation, and determination are stronger than visual impairments; that everybody has the right to pursue their destiny; and that the most meaningful triumphs are personal – define an unbroken tradition of service we carry on with contemporary practices and specialized technologies.
+While our name has changed and our offerings have evolved, Sights for Hope is defined by the timeless values that spurred Helen Keller to appeal to Lions club leaders nearly a century ago and inspired Lions in Pennsylvania’s Lehigh Valley to act.
+Those values – that knowledge, innovation, and determination are stronger than visual impairments; that everybody has the right to pursue their destiny; and that the most meaningful triumphs are personal – define an unbroken tradition of service we carry on with contemporary practices.

-When Helen Keller spoke to the audience of Lions in Bethlehem, PA, in 1928, she challenged them to become “Knights of the Blind” in her crusade to eradicate visual impairments.
-In response to that clarion call, members of the Allentown Lions Club formed the Lehigh County Branch of the Pennsylvania Association for the Blind (PAB).
-Members of four Lions Clubs, led by the Bethlehem Lions Club, formed the Northampton County Branch of the PAB that same year.
+When Helen Keller spoke to the Lions Clubs International Convention in 1925, she challenged the Lions to become “Knights of the Blind” in her crusade to eradicate visual impairments.
+In response to that clarion call, members of the Allentown Lions Club formed the Lehigh County Branch of the Pennsylvania Association for the Blind (PAB), which initiated operations on August 6, 1928.
+The Bethlehem Lions Club and four other clubs formed the Northampton County Branch of the PAB earlier that year.

 In 2008, our agency embarked on an ambitious initiative to ensure that our critical services would be provided for decades to come.
-After a two-year planning process, the Northampton County association – which had been expanded into Monroe County and renamed Visual Impairment and Blindness Services (VIABL) – was consolidated into ABVI on January 1, 2010.
-On that date, we assumed the name Center for Vision Loss.
+After a two-year planning process, the Northampton County association – which had been expanded into Monroe County and renamed Visual Impairment and Blindness Services (VIABL) – was consolidated into ABVI in January 2010.
+With the consolidation, we also assumed the name Center for Vision Loss.

 Our Leadership History